Why setting this goal?

 - sanitary facilities

-- water treatment and to promote hygiene
+- water treatment and to encourage hygiene

-It is a physical method used for cleaning wastewater.
+It is a physical method used for cleaning up wastewater.
 Processes such as screening, sedimentation and skimming are used to remove solids.
 Moreover, no chemicals are involved in this process.

 The third method, filtration, is used to filter out all contaminants.
 Special filters can be used to pass wastewater and separate contaminants and insoluble particles.
 The sand filter is the most commonly used filter.
 Grease on the surface of some wastewater can also be easily removed by this method.